 The ESRC website has a very helpful section on frequently asked questions about the award scheme.

-In order to be considered for a studentship, you need to apply for postgraduate research study in the Centre for Language and Communication Research at Cardiff University via the University's Direct Application Service.
-In addition to the application form, you will need to supply the following supporting documents: 2 academic references, a detailed research proposal, personal statement, copies of your degree certificates and a transcript of the marks.
+In order to be considered for a studentship, you firstly need to apply for a place on the MA Language Communication Research with progression to Doctor of Philosophy (1+3) in the Centre for Language and Communication Research at Cardiff University via the University's Direct Application Service.
+As well as your application, you will need to supply the following supporting documents: 2 academic references, a detailed research proposal, personal statement, copies of your degree certificates and a transcript of the marks.
 In the research proposal (around 1,000 words, 3-4 pages) please outline your rationale, proposed methodology, and research objectives, including a short bibliography.
 In your personal statement, we would like you to tell us about why you are applying for a PhD – what your current situation is, whether you need a PhD for your own personal development, or for professional reasons, what your experience has been to date as a student/researcher/teacher in the area of English Language and Communication, and why you have chosen Cardiff as an appropriate research environment for your particular area of interest.
-Please note that there is not a separate application form for the ESRC studentship and that all applicants with PhD applications viewed strong enough will be considered for ESRC funding.

 For further details, please contact: